hypertrial/stacking_sats_calculator/README.md

 ## Disclaimer

-Educational purposes only.
+This is a beta model for educational and demonstration purposes.
 Not financial advice.
 Cryptocurrency investments carry significant risk.

 ## License

-Licensed under the terms in the LICENSE file.
+Open source - see LICENSE file for details.